fcrozatier/f-stack/README.md

 # F-Stack

-_Wander off the main road into a world of web wonders_

-The f-stack is a comprehensive set of tools letting you build web apps in a modern and fun way while exploring new frontiers:
+Build web apps in a modern and fun way while exploring new frontiers:

 - Free yourself from complex build chains
 - Experience functorial-reactivity, the next-gen reactivity system